Dollar Academy: Overview

+Coat of arms

+The school has its own coat of arms which, in its present form, was devised by the Lord Lyon King of Arms in 1918.
+The motifs that feature on the coat of arms are derived from the clan Campbell coat of arms, whilst Castle Campbell, dominant as part of both the town and the school, was the lowland seat of the earls and dukes of Argyll, chiefs of clan Campbell, from the 15th to the 19th centuries.
+The ship motif was lifted directly from the Campbell arms and features as the centrepiece of the school's arms.

+Additionally, the coat of arms features an open book (a symbol of knowledge) and the lamp of learning, and it includes the school's motto – Juventutis Veho Fortunas – which translates to “I bear the fortunes of youth”.

+Enrolment and houses

+As of 2020, there are over 1,200 pupils at Dollar Academy, making it the sixth largest independent school in Scotland.
+Day pupils are usually from the village of Dollar or the surrounding counties of Clackmannanshire, Stirlingshire, Perth and Kinross, and Fife.
+The remaining pupils are boarders.
+Almost 50% of the boarding pupils are from overseas, with the rest being British nationals.

+There are currently four school houses:

 Traditions

 Each year full colours and half colours are awarded to senior pupils for achievement in sporting or cultural pursuits.
 These awards merit piping on the school blazer (blue for cultural, white for sporting) and/or a distinctive blazer badge.
-Internationalists' Award ties are presented to pupils, prep, junior and senior, who has represented their country in sporting or cultural activities.
+Internationalists' Award ties are presented to pupils, prep, junior, and senior, who have represented their country in sporting or cultural activities.

 Pipe Band

-The school has two main Pipe Bands.
-The "A" band won the Scottish Schools CCF Pipes and Drums competition every year from 2000 to 2012 and 2014 and 2015, as well as winning the RSPBA World Pipe Band Championships in 2010, 2014 and 2015.
+The school has two main pipe bands.
+The "A" band won the Scottish Schools CCF Pipes and Drums competition every year from 2000 to 2012 and 2014 and 2015, as well as winning the RSPBA World Pipe Band Championships in 2010, 2014, 2015, 2017, 2019, 2022 and 2023.
 In 2013, the band was placed first at the last "Major" of the season, the Cowal Gathering.
-In 2015, the band won the Scottish, British, United Kingdom, European and World Championships, leading to them being awarded the title "Champion of Champions".
-Additionally, the Novice, or "B" band won the British, Scottish and European Championships in 2015, and was crowned "Champion of Champions".
+In 2015, 2017, 2018, 2019, 2022 and 2023 the band won the Scottish, British, United Kingdom, European, and World Championships, leading to them being awarded the title "Champion of Champions".
+Additionally, the Novice A, or "B" band won the British, Scottish, and European Championships in 2015, and was crowned "Champion of Champions".